lammps/lammps/doc/src/Errors_warnings.rst

    incorrect periodic images of atoms in interaction lists.
 To avoid, either use :doc:`pair style zero <pair_zero>` with a suitable cutoff or use :doc:`comm_modify cutoff <comm_modify>`.

+*Communication cutoff is shorter than a bond length based estimate.
+This may lead to errors.*

+   Since LAMMPS stores topology data with individual atoms, all atoms comprising a bond, angle, dihedral or improper must be present on any sub-domain that "owns" the atom with the information, either as a local or a ghost atom.
+The communication cutoff is what determines up to what distance from a sub-domain boundary ghost atoms are created.
+   The communication cutoff is by default the largest non-bonded cutoff plus the neighbor skin distance, but for short or non-bonded cutoffs and/or long bonds, this may not be sufficient.
+This warning indicates that there is an increased risk of a simulation stopping unexpectedly because of Bond/Angle/Dihedral/Improper atoms missing.
+It can be silenced by manually setting the communication cutoff via :doc:`comm_modify cutoff <comm_modify>`.
+However, since the heuristic used to determine the estimate is not always accurate, it is not changed automatically and the warning may be ignored depending on the specific system being simulated.

 *Communication cutoff is too small for SNAP micro load balancing, increased to %lf* Self-explanatory.